green-coding-solutions/documentation/content/en/docs/measuring/measuring-ai-ml-applications.md

 ### Example for GenAI Text LLM workload

-The simplest way is to use [ollama](https://ollama.com) as a manager and encapsulte it inside of the GMT.
+The simplest way is to use [ollama](https://ollama.com) as a manager and encapsulate it inside of the GMT.

 See [our example ollama LLM example application](https://github.com/green-coding-solutions/example-applications/tree/main/ai-model) to have a usage scenario to get started.